criccomini/memmark/README.md

 - Portable: macOS and Linux (graceful fallbacks per-OS)
 - Optional charts via gnuplot (if installed)

-## What memmark measures

-Memmark samples once per interval and sums metrics across the tracked process and all of its descendants:

-- rss_kib: Resident Set Size sum in KiB (macOS+Linux via `ps`)
-- vsz_kib: Virtual memory size sum in KiB (macOS+Linux via `ps`)
-- swap_kib: Swap in KiB (Linux via `/proc/*/smaps` when `--smaps` is enabled; blank on macOS)
-- pss_kib: Proportional Set Size in KiB (Linux via `/proc/*/smaps` when `--smaps` is enabled)
-- phys_footprint_kib: macOS Physical Footprint (via `vmmap -summary`, optional)
-- mapped_regions: Count of mapped regions (Linux via `/proc/*/maps` line count; macOS via `vmmap` region count, optional)
-- pid_count: Number of processes included in the sample

-Notes:
-- Some metrics are best-effort and platform-dependent.
-If a metric is unavailable, the CSV column remains empty for that sample.
-- Reading `/proc/*/smaps` can be slower; memmark defaults to fast mode.
-Use `--smaps` to enable PSS/swap collection.

 ## Installation

 - Install using the provided `install.sh` script: